open-competency-library/software-development/architecture/cqrs2.md

 title: CQRS Developer 2
 parent: Architecture
 nav_order: 5
+description: A developer who can build systems that take advantage of the segregation of commands and queries, including event sourcing.
 ---
-# CQRS Developer 2

-A developer who can build systems that take advantage of the segregation of commands and queries, including event sourcing.

 ## Master the following skills: